TDycores-Project/tdycore-qa/tdycore_qa_setup.rst

    * times: (Required for time slice) List of times to plot and compare solutions at.
 Must match the times of outputs created by simulators.
 Unit must come after time.
    * locations: (Required for observation point) List of locations (x y z) where specified observation point(s) is indicated in simulator file.
 Units in [m].
    * plot_time_units: (Required) Units of time to be displayed on plot.
    * plot_dimension: (Required) Dimension of simulation.
 Options include: 1D, 2D, 3D.
-If plotting in @d or 3D only two simulators may be tested at a time.
+If plotting in 2D or 3D only two simulators may be tested at a time.
    * plot_x_label: (Required) Label to be put on x axis of plot.
 If plotting both a time slice and an observation file, two values must be specified here separted by a comma and order must match order of plot_type.
    * plot_y_label: (Required) Label to be put on y axis of plot.
 If plotting both a time slice and an observation file, two values must be specified here separted by a comma and order must match order of plot_type.
    * plot_title: (Required) Title to be displayed on plot.